AlzyWelzy/django-project-template/README.md

 # Django Project Template

-Welcome to the [Your Project Name] repository!
+Welcome to the Your_Project_Name repository!

 ## Getting Started

 These instructions will help you set up and run the project on your local machine for development and testing purposes.
-See the [Documentation](docs/) for more details.

 ### Prerequisites